NONAME1103/Connect4/README.md

 Or
 - Download the zip folder:
 ![image](https://user-images.githubusercontent.com/57779612/175475953-49a11cd7-898f-4136-a6e4-70ff5e7be424.png)
+  and extract the contents into a known directory.

 ## Usage
 1. Navigate to the downloaded reposity directory in terminal or command prompt: